DevDizzle/DevDizzle/README.md

-I emjoy building practical AI solutions—from skin lesion detection and financial analysis bots to route optimization platforms.
+I emjoy building practical AI solutions—from skin lesion detection and financial analysis agents to route optimization agents.
 I work with machine learning, cloud technologies, and full-stack development, always learning and exploring new ideas.
 Welcome to my GitHub!